Cubs’ Cole Hamels leaves after 1 inning vs Reds

 Hamels went seven innings in each of his previous five starts.
 He had a 1.00 ERA over that span, allowing four earned runs.

 Hendricks is on the injured list with a sore right shoulder.
-He’s expected to throw over the weekend and could return next week.
+He’s expected to throw in the bullpen on Saturday and could return before the All-Star break.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports